Health Library

 Smoking: Sexual and Reproductive Problems

-Smoking can affect sexual activity in both men and women.
+Smoking can affect sexual health.

-Men who smoke may have trouble getting and keeping an erection.
+People who smoke may have trouble getting and keeping an erection.
 This is because smoking can slowly and permanently damage blood vessels throughout the body, including those that carry blood to the penis.
 An erection is caused when blood flow to the penis increases.
 So damaged blood vessels may cause erection problems (impotence).

 Nicotine may make the blood vessels narrower for a short time.
 This may also make it more difficult for enough blood to get into the penis for a normal erection.

-Women who smoke may also have less sexual sensation.
+People who smoke may also have less sexual sensation.
 And smoking can also cause other health problems.

-Compared to women who do not smoke, women who smoke are likely to have longer, more painful, and irregular menstrual cycles or periods.
+Those who smoke are likely to have longer, more painful, and irregular menstrual cycles or periods.

-Women who smoke may also take longer to get pregnant.
+Those who smoke may also take longer to get pregnant.

 Related Information